oronymzy/tips/docs/usngGit.md

 - The method of searching through commit messages was introduced to me by [an answer on Stack Overflow by hobbs](https://stackoverflow.com/questions/3826748/how-to-search-in-commit-messages-using-command-line/3826800#3826800).
 - The method of setting the default text editor for Git was introduced to me by [an answer on Stack Overflow by digitaldreamer](https://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits/2596835#2596835).
 - The method of setting the email and user name was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_identity).
+- The method of verifying the data integrity of a Git repository was introduced to me by [an answer on Stack Overflow by CodeWizard](https://stackoverflow.com/questions/42479034/how-to-verify-integrity-of-a-git-folder/42480222#42480222).
 - The method of viewing a specified commit was introduced to me by [an answer on Stack Overflow by Graham Borland](https://stackoverflow.com/questions/7663451/view-a-specific-git-commit/7663506#7663506).

 [Git]: https://git-scm.com/